CodingKrishna/node-angular-mysql-crud-app/README.md

-This is a very basic example of CRUD in Node.js n mySQL.
+This is a very basic example of CRUD in Node.js, angularjs, mySQL.

-Installation,Live DEMO, and tutorial here : http://teknosains.com/i/simple-crud-nodejs-mysql

 ## Installation
 *for newbies : Clone or download zip to your machine then hit this :